 - Stiffness of arms and legs

 Initially, the symptoms of tetanus are usually localized to the area of the wound and then spread to the rest of the body.
-It is common to people infected with tetanus to develop a fixed expression, usually with a tight smile and arched eyebrows, as a result of the muscle contractions in the facial area.
+It is common for people infected with tetanus to develop a fixed expression, usually with a tight smile and arched eyebrows, as a result of the muscle contractions in the facial area.

-As the infection spreads and the disease becomes more severe, individuals may have difficulty opening the jaw and controlling other areas of the body.
+As the infection spreads and the disease become more severe, individuals may have difficulty opening the jaw and controlling other areas of the body.
 Muscle spasms in the back, neck and abdomen may be evident.
 This occurs particularly when the individual becomes stressed and may lead to profuse sweating and whole-body spasms that are considerably painful.
 Some patients may experience constipation or retention of urine as a result of the muscle rigidity in these areas.

 Despite significant muscular rigidity and inability to control movements, people with tetanus are usually mentally alert.
 With adequate treatment, tetanus is usually a short-term condition and the symptoms are likely to pass after approximately two to four weeks.